oscci/new-theme/_pages/about.md

 This project is led by a group of researchers at the University of Oxford.
 Here are some of their faces.

-**The steering committee**
+### The steering committee

 {% include feature_row id="row1" caption="These are the first three faces." %}

-{% include feature_row id="row2" caption="These are the first three faces." %}

-**Our champions**
+### Our champions

 Champions are researchers who are promoting reproducibility and open research at their departments.

 <style type="text/css">